Smart Planning is a major reform program to make Victoria’s planning system more efficient, accessible, open and

-Permits Online: an online platform for lodging, managing and tracking ministerial permit applications, which will later be extended to other types of permits.
+Permits Online: an online platform for lodging, managing and tracking ministerial permit applications.

 Amendment Tracking System (ATS): a new online Amendment Tracking System (ATS) to more efficiently manage local planning schemes in digital form.

 The program will create jobs and generate cost savings to industry by making the planning system more efficient, accessible and easier to use and understand.
 It will make Victoria more attractive for investment.
 Full implementation of the reforms is expected to generate more than 500 jobs and produce savings to industry of $35m per annum.

 - Local government